Corey Charron

-Corey Charron, better known mononymously as Charron, is a Canadian battle rapper and hip hop artist from Ottawa, Canada.
+Corey Charron, better known mononymously as Charron (born 1991), is a Canadian battle rapper and hip hop artist from Ottawa, Canada.

 Early life and education

-Corey Charron was born in Orleans, Ontario.
+Corey Charron was born in 1991 in Orleans, Ontario.
 He graduated from St. Peter Catholic High School and enrolled in pre-music production at Algonquin College before dropping out to compete in a battle rap contest.